-In this digital age, things move at lightning speed.
-Not only do you have to be nimble and ready to change tactics at any given time, but you also need to constantly feed the beast — for lack of a better term.
-We live in the era of content, and generating it is both expected and required from brands.
+Things move at lightning speed in this digital age.
+Not only do you have to be agile and ready to change tactics at any given time, but you also need to constantly feed the beast — for lack of a better term.
+We live in the era of social entertainment, and generating it is both expected and required by brands.

-To ensure that you're consistent with your efforts and that you never fail to impress someone who stumbles upon your account, Erin advises to "build out a calendar and keep a folder of images and captions at the ready."
+To ensure that you're consistent with your efforts and never fail to impress someone who stumbles upon your account, Erin advises you to "build out a calendar and keep a folder of images and captions at the ready."
 Think of this smart time-saving tactic as a safety net.
-"This way you’re not scrambling every day to find an image or something to say," she quips.
+"This way, you’re not scrambling every day to find an image or something to say," she quips.

-While PR might sound like a fun networking job, it's certainly multi-dimensional and often underestimated.
+While PR might sound like a fun networking job, it's multi-dimensional and often underestimated.
 People aren't aware of "how much work and strategy is involved," mentions Erin, and she's right.
-When you read an article about a brand, you don't necessarily think about all the legwork that went into making that mention happen.
+When you read an article about a brand, you don't necessarily think about all the legwork that made that mention happen.

-It's not all smoke and mirrors, which means that brands have to make sure on their end that their Instagram game is tight.
-If they want journalists to pick up their story, their social channels best be adequate.
+It's not all smoke and mirrors, so brands must ensure their Instagram game is tight.
+Their social channels must be adequate if they want journalists to pick up their stories.

-If you want your brand to reach more audiences, have a global mindset.
-Because channels like Instagram enable visual storytelling, it's an opportunity to reach all kinds of people from around the world with a strong, engaging, and captivating content-driven narrative.
+If your brand wants to reach more audiences, have a global mindset.
+Because channels like Instagram enable visual storytelling, it's an opportunity to capture all kinds of people worldwide with a robust, engaging and captivating content-driven narrative.

 "Brands can’t physically be everywhere all the time — particularly small brands," notes Erin.
-Think about it, social media has no borders and you can generate enthusiasm for your brand from just about anyone who has an Instagram account if you're strategic (see point #4).
+Think about it: social media has no borders, and you can generate enthusiasm for your brand from just about anyone with an Instagram account if you're strategic (see point #4).

 Retaining the services of a PR agency is a vital part of growing a consumer business in any sector.
-But it's how you approach those press efforts and what you also do on your end to make sure that the results are successful.
+But it's how you approach those press efforts and what you do to ensure the results are successful.

-Social platforms have become such a big part of our lives that it simply must be weaved into any PR game plan.
+Social platforms have become such a big part of our lives that they must be woven into any PR plan.
 "Social media needs to be part of any brand’s engagement strategy in order to build community," Erin says, reflecting on the state of her industry.

-Mindfully broaching the topic of influencers, she mentions the importance of brand fit: "publicists are looking to share brands with people on Instagram who have strong and relevant followings," assuring that a lot of research is done about who the right collaborators are for their brands.
+Mindfully broaching the topic of influencers, she mentions the importance of brand fit: "Publicists are looking to share brands with people on Instagram who have strong and relevant followings," assuring that enough research is done into who the right collaborators are for their brands.

-Finally, she proclaims that "10k of the right followers can do far more than 100k who might not care about the brand or topic at hand."
-Touché.
+Finally, she proclaims, "10k of the right followers can do far more than 100k who might not care about the brand or topic at hand."